 - 3.1 The Countryside and Rights of Way Panel will consist of seven members from the Planning Committee and will be appointed at the first meeting of the Planning Committee in each municipal year. - 3.2 The Chairman of the Planning Committee shall be the Chairman of the Countryside and Rights of Way Panel. - 3.3 The Vice-Chairman of the Planning Committee shall be the Vice-Chairman of the Countryside and Rights of Way Panel. - 3.4 The functions and responsibilities of the Countryside and Rights of Way Panel shall be as follows: - Carry out the duties of the county council in respect of S53 of the Wildlife and Countryside Act 1981, including determining applications made under Section 53; - Registering common land or town or village greens, except where the power is exercisable solely for the purpose of giving effect to - (a) an exchange of lands effected by an order under section 19(3) of, or paragraph 6(4) of Schedule 3 to, the Acquisition of Land Act 1981 (c.67) or (b) an order under section 147 of the Inclosure Act 1845 (c.
 8 & 9 Vict.
-C 118); - · Registering variation of rights of common; - Authorising erection of stiles etc. on footpaths, bridleways or restricted byways; - The creation of footpaths or bridleways, including by agreement; - Keeping a register of information with respect to maps, statements and declarations;
+C 118); - Registering variation of rights of common; - Authorising erection of stiles etc. on footpaths, bridleways or restricted byways; - The creation of footpaths or bridleways, including by agreement; - Keeping a register of information with respect to maps, statements and declarations;

-- Stopping up footpaths, bridleways and restricted byways; - Deciding applications for public path extinguishment orders; - Making rail crossing extinguishment orders; - Making special extinguishment orders; - Diverting footpaths, bridleways and restricted byways; - Making public path diversion orders; - Making rail crossing diversion orders; - Making special diversion orders; - Requiring applicants for orders to enter into agreements; - Making a Site of Special Scientific Interest diversion order; - Keeping a register with respect to applications under sections 118ZA, 118C, 119ZA and 119C of the Highways Act 1980; - Deciding to decline to determine certain applications; - Exercising the duty to assert and protect the rights of the public to use and enjoyment of highways; - Exercising the duty to serve notice of proposed action in relation to obstruction or other similar interferences with highways; - Applying for variation of orders under section 130B of the Highways Act 1980; - Divert footpaths, bridleways or restricted byways temporarily; - Exercising functions relating to the making good of damage and the removal of obstructions; - Exercising powers relating to the removal of things deposited on highways causing a nuisance; - Extinguishing certain public rights of way; - Keeping the definitive map and statement under review; - Including modifications in other orders; - Keep a register of prescribed information with respect to applications under section 53(5) of the Wildlife and Countryside Act 1981; - Reclassifying roads used as public paths; - Preparing a map and statement by way of consolidation of definitive map and statement; - Designating footpaths as cycle tracks; - Authorising stopping up or diversion of highway under Section 247 of the Town and Country Planning Act 1990; - Authorising stopping-up or diversion of footpath or bridleway under Town and Country Planning Act 1990; - Extinguishing public rights of way over land held for planning purposes; - Deciding to enter into agreements with respect to means of access; - Exercising the power to provide access in absence of agreement; and - Exercising powers relating to the protection of important hedgerows.
+- Stopping up footpaths, bridleways and restricted byways; - Deciding applications for public path extinguishment orders; - Making rail crossing extinguishment orders; - Making special extinguishment orders; - Diverting footpaths, bridleways and restricted byways; - Making public path diversion orders; - Making rail crossing diversion orders; - Making special diversion orders; - Requiring applicants for orders to enter into agreements; - Making a Site of Special Scientific Interest diversion order; - Keeping a register with respect to applications under sections 118ZA, 118C, 119ZA and 119C of the Highways Act 1980; - Deciding to decline to determine certain applications; - Exercising the duty to assert and protect the rights of the public to use and enjoyment of highways; - Exercising the duty to serve notice of proposed action in relation to obstruction or other similar interferences with highways; - Applying for variation of orders under section 130B of the Highways Act 1980; - Divert footpaths, bridleways or restricted byways temporarily; - Exercising functions relating to the making good of damage and the removal of obstructions; - Exercising powers relating to the removal of things deposited on highways causing a nuisance; - Extinguishing certain public rights of way; - Keeping the definitive map and statement under review; - Including modifications in other orders; - Keep a register of prescribed information with respect to applications under section 53(5) of the Wildlife and Countryside Act 1981; - Reclassifying roads used as public paths; - Preparing a map and statement by way of consolidation of definitive map and statement; - Designating footpaths as cycle tracks; - Authorising stopping up or diversion of highway under Section 247 of the Town and Country Planning Act 1990; - Authorising stopping-up or diversion of footpath or bridleway under Town and Country Planning Act 1990; - Extinguishing public rights of way over land held for planning purposes; - Deciding to enter into agreements with respect to means of access; - Exercising the power to provide access in absence of agreement; - Exercising powers relating to the protection of important hedgerows; and - Responding to consultation by local authorities under sections 64(3) and 64(4) of the Anti-Social Behaviour, Crime and Policing Act 2014 in relation to the proposal to make a Public Space Protection Order which would have an effect on a Right of Way, where such proposals are deemed to be contentious.